• Art magazine

 What is literature?

 The first question that arises here is probably what literature is actually.
 The literary scholars themselves already have a lot to tell about the classification of the concept of their research: the name itself comes from the Latin Littera, the “letter”.
-In the plural, the “Litterae” already described documents, written works of science and letters in antiquity.
+In the plural, the “Litterae” already described documents, written works of sciences and letters in antiquity.

 It can be assumed that the content of these letters was more substantial than a Twitter message, a subsequent sound of this meaning can still be felt in English and French, where the “Man of Letters” or “Homme de Lettres” today refers to the literary and active people.